huggingface/blog/enterprise_hub_aws_marketplace.md

 ## What is Enterprise Hub?

-In addition to offering widely adopted open-source libraries and thousands of models and datasets, we enable an enterprise-ready version of the world’s leading AI platform.
-With the Enterprise Hub, you give your team the most advanced GDPR & SOC2T2 compliant platform to build AI with open-source resources complying with privacy and security Enterprise constraints:
+[Enterprise Hub](https://huggingface.co/enterprise) is a premium subscription to upgrade a free Hugging Face organization with advanced security features, access controls, collaboration tools and compute options.
+With Enterprise Hub, companies can build AI privately and securely within our GDPR compliant and SOC2 Type 2 certified platform.
+Exclusive features include:
 - Benefit from state-of-the-art machine learning,
 - Run inference workloads,
 - Compute budget for your team,